pw598/pw598.github.io/_posts/2025-05-31-MongoDB-via-MongoShell.md

 ```

-But we don't want to comprise the accuracy of further operations, so we'll wet it back to original state to avoid that.
+To maintain the accuracy of further operations, we'll set it back to the original state.

 ```js